Judge overturns porn conviction of Jared Fogle associate

 Steven Whitaker, a spokesman for U.S. Attorney Josh J. Minkler, said Monday that Taylor remained in federal custody and declined further comment.

-An email seeking comment from Banks was sent Monday to his Indianapolis law office by The Associated Press.
+The Associated Press sent an email Monday seeking comment from Banks to his Indianapolis law office.
 A woman who answered the phone at that office said Banks “will have no comment at this time.”

-Taylor was sentenced in December 2015 after he had pleaded guilty to 12 counts of child exploitation and one count of distribution of child pornography.
+Taylor was sentenced in December 2015 after he pleaded guilty to 12 counts of child exploitation and one count of distribution of child pornography.
 He admitted using cameras hidden in his homes to produce pornography of the children, some as young as 9 years old.

 Taylor was executive director of the Jared Foundation, a nonprofit that Fogle started to raise awareness and money to fight childhood obesity.
-Under his guilty plea he provided evidence that led to the criminal case against Fogle, his one-time boss and close friend.
+He provided evidence that led to the criminal case against Fogle, his one-time boss and close friend.

 Fogle was sentenced to 15 years in prison in November 2015 for trading in child pornography and paying for sex with underage girls.
 He had pleaded guilty to distributing and receiving child pornography and traveling out of state to engage in illicit sexual conduct with a minor.